Value is not discovered.

 Most sites are sold at their current planning state.
 We acquire at that price and underwrite to a higher one.
 Permits, subdivision strategies, rezoning pathways and strategic approvals are not back-office tasks — they are the central act of value creation.

-Hotel Conversion Strategy
+Hotel & Hospitality Conversion

 Subdivision-Driven Equity